-If you are worried about your child’s cerebral palsy, developmental delays or seizures, call Reiter & Walsh ABC Law Centers today.
+If you are worried about your child’s cerebral palsy, developmental delays or seizures, call ABC Law Centers (Reiter & Walsh, P.C.) today.
 Our firm focuses exclusively on birth injury, providing us with the necessary expertise for litigating these complex cases.
 We work with life care planners, medical experts, medical specialists and economists to ensure your child’s future medical care, therapy and other needs will be taken care of throughout their life.
-We are available 24/7 to talk to you; please feel free to contact us in any of the following ways:
+We are available 24/7 to talk to you and we do not charge any fees for the entire legal process unless we win.
+Please feel free to contact us in any of the following ways:

 Free Case Review | Available 24/7 | No Fee Until We Win

 Call our toll-free phone line at 888-419-2229

 Press the Live Chat button on your browser

 Complete Our Online Contact Form